ChristianBagley/awesome-stars/README.md

 - [awesome-books](https://github.com/mundimark/awesome-books) - A collection of awesome books (handwritten guides, auto-build almanacs w/ open data, etc.) in wikitext
 - [awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes) - A collection of awesome (gem-packaged) Jekyll themes - Add your theme!
 - [awesome-synthetic-biology](https://github.com/websemantics/awesome-synthetic-biology) - A curated list of Synthetic Biology / Genetic Engineering projects, articles and resources.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about this fascinating subject that we all can keep up-to-date.
-- [google-interview-university](https://github.com/jwasham/google-interview-university) - A complete daily plan for studying to become a Google software engineer.
+- [google-interview-university](https://github.com/jwasham/google-interview-university) - A complete computer science study plan to become a software engineer.
 - [curated-programming-resources](https://github.com/Michael0x2a/curated-programming-resources) - A curated list of resources for learning programming.
 - [awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-datascience](https://github.com/bulutyazilim/awesome-datascience) - :memo: An awesome Data Science repository to learn and apply for real world problems.
 - [open-source-cs-degree](https://github.com/mvillaloboz/open-source-cs-degree) - The Open Source Computer Science Degree
 - [python-github-projects](https://github.com/checkcheckzz/python-github-projects) - Collect and classify python projects on Github
-- [awesome-nlp](https://github.com/keonkim/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)
+- [awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)
 - [awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - A curated list of awesome Raspberry Pi tools, projects, images and resources
 - [awesome-LaTeX](https://github.com/egeerardyn/awesome-LaTeX) - Curated list of LaTeX awesomeness
 - [awesome-static-website-services](https://github.com/aharris88/awesome-static-website-services) - A curated list of awesome static websites services